-Two common Ghanaian Dioscorea rotundata varieties(pona and dente)were procured from the HaatsoYam Market in Accra and stored in a cool and dry place before processing.Matured yams from these varieties were used to develop the fried crisps.
-Spices/seasoning (turmeric, ginger, garlic, Adobo®, cayenne, shrimp, ginger+garlic (G+G) and kelewele mix) and vegetable oil (Frytol®) were obtained from a local shopping mall.
+Two common Ghanaian yam (Dioscorea rotundata) varieties (pona and dente) were procured from a source supplier of yams at the Haatso Yam Market in Accra and stored in a cool and dry place before processing.
+Matured (8 months) yams from these varieties were used to develop the deep fried crisps.
+Spices/seasoning (turmeric, ginger, garlic, adobo, cayenne, shrimp, ginger+garlic (G+G) and kelewele mix) and vegetable oil were obtained from a local shopping mall in Accra.